 KEEPING YOUR CHROMEBOOK CLEAN

-- Do NOT spray or wipe your Chromebook with any windex/household cleaner/water and/or cleaning cloth/wipes.
+- Do NOT spray your Chromebook directly with any windex/household cleaner/water.

 UTILIZING THE TECHNOLOGY RESOURCE CENTER